evgenyneu/Cosmos/README.md

 # Cosmos, a star rating control for iOS / Swift

+*Let your users post and read beautiful 3-star reviews!*

 <img src='https://raw.githubusercontent.com/exchangegroup/Cosmos/master/graphics/Screenshots/star_screenshot_dark.png' alt='Star raiting control for iOS / Swift' width='300'>

-This is a UI control for iOS for showing a 5-star rating or taking the rating input from the user.
+This is a UI control for iOS.
+It shows a 5-star rating or takes rating input from the user.
 Cosmos is a subclass of a UIView.

 * Shows star rating with an optional text label.
 * Can be used as a rating input control.